iVuDang/freeCodeCamp-Learn-Node.js/README.md

 * Microsoft Visual Studio Code, practice switching between terminals:
   * Node.js 'cmd' (to test functions)
     * cls to clear screen
+    * node 'name of file' to run it
   * Git 'bash' (to push files onto GitHub)
     * clear to clear screen
     * git add -A